bethelju/React-Sudoku/README.md

 ## Why can't I press the solve button when I've entered an incorrect number?

-If you've entered an incorrect number, then the board is insolvable.
+If you've entered an incorrect number, then the board is unsolvable as it stands.
 If it were to solve with an invalid input, it would result in an invalid solution.

 ## How does the backtracking algorithm work?